Static and spherically symmetric solutions in a scenario with quadratic curvature contribution: Conclusions

 \item Moreover, the surface gravities and entropies associated to the horizons are also computed.
 The results are perturbations around the usual surface gravities and entropies of the Schwarzschild-de Sitter spacetime.
 See \eqref{surf-grav-bh-a}-\eqref{S-rc}.

-\item It is also discussed the qualitative behavior of the horizons, surface gravities and entropies as functions of the mass $M$ of the matter distribution.
+\item It is also discussed the qualitative behaviour of the horizons, surface gravities and entropies as functions of the mass $M$ of the matter distribution.
 In all cases, the bigger the mass the better is the agreement between the perturbative solution and the Schwarzschild-de Sitter one.
 The deviations, \emph{i.e.}, the perturbative corrections, are stronger as the mass decreases. \end{itemize}

 At this point it is convenient to compare our perturbative solution \eqref{pert-sol-4th} with the one encountered by K.~S.~Stelle in \cite{Stelle:1977ry}.
-In that work, a general theory of gravity in the second order formalism with higher derivative terms (quadratic terms in the Riemman tensor, Ricci tensor and scalar curvature) is considered.
-A perturbative static and spherically symmetric solution is found.
+In that work, a general theory of gravity in the second order formalism with higher derivative terms (quadratic terms in the Riemann tensor, Ricci tensor and scalar curvature) is considered and a perturbative static and spherically symmetric solution is found.
 At first sight one could argue that our result should be just a particular case of Stelle`s result for a suitable choice of parameters.
 However, our result is strongly different.
-First of all, the result in \cite{Stelle:1977ry} is a perturbation around Minkowski spacetime.
-Their field equations are not perturbed equations as ours.
+First of all, the result in \cite{Stelle:1977ry} is a perturbation around Minkowski spacetime while ours is a perturbation around the Schwarzschild-de Sitter solution.
+Second, our approach relies in solving a perturbed version of the field equations.
+In \cite{Stelle:1977ry} they propose a perturbed solution around Minkowski spacetime while keeping the field equations exact.
 As a consequence, their perturbed functions are different from ours.
 In fact, our perturbations consist on corrections of the Schwarzschild-de Sitter solution due to the quadratic curvature term while the solution in \cite{Stelle:1977ry} is a perturbation around the Minkowski spacetime, independently of the magnitude of the higher order derivative terms.
-Hence, to our knowledge, our results are genuine novel solutions.
 Moreover, it is known that the field equations in the second order formalism are significantly different from the equations obtained in the first order formalism \cite{Exirifard:2007da,Borunda:2008kf,Capozziello:2010ih}, except for the special case of GR.